 Infertility treatment (IVF)

-Employees will be granted up to seven days’ paid leave of absence to attend medical appointments or when hospitalised in relation to infertility treatment.
+Employees will be granted up to fifteen days’ paid leave of absence to attend medical appointments or when hospitalised in relation to infertility treatment.
 Any further request for time off will be considered at the head teacher’s discretion and, if granted, will be unpaid.
 Employees will be required to submit appointment letters/card to confirm details.
 When an employee is unfit for work following a course of treatment, they will be required to submit a doctor’s unfit for work note and the absence will be counted against their contractual sick leave and pay entitlement.

 Where possible, non-emergency appointments should be arranged during non-working hours.